stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Honestly, I wrote all of this without verifying if it works, so let's give it a go at the REPL.
 I'll provide two example strings for this, a valid one without errors, and an invalid one.
-I use *raw string literals* here, about which I'll talk in more detail in a later chapter.
+I use *multiline string literals* here, about which I'll talk in more detail in a later chapter.
 For the moment, note that these allow us to conveniently enter string literals with line breaks: